 The first step that opens the doors to many rewarding careers is earning a high school diploma or GED.
 To be accepted into a high-quality undergraduate college or university, high school students interested in forensic pathology career pathways are advised to take as many courses as possible in science and mathematics.

 The next step in pursuing a career in forensic pathology is earning a bachelor’s degree in one of the following fields: pre-med, biology, or chemistry.
 Taking undergraduate elective courses in forensic science, criminal justice, or psychology is also recommended.

 Arizona State University Online offers a 120-credit online bachelor of science in biological sciences.
-By partnering with leading technology industry companies, laboratory science coursework can be accessed completely online.
+By partnering with leading technology industry companies, laboratory science coursework can be accessed entirely online.
 Students may be required to attend on-campus laboratory classes at the Tempe campus or fulfill requirements with transfer credits.

 Offering evening and online classes, courses are taught by faculty from the Drexel College of Medicine.
-A free Medical College Admissions Test (MCAT) preparation course is also available in the final semester, and tuition costs $1,003 per credit.
+A free Medical College Admissions Test (MCAT) preparation course is also available in the final semester, and tuition costs $1,018 per credit.

-In order to become a legally practicing physician, medical students must complete a three-step process to earn a medical license.
+To become a legally practicing physician, medical students must complete a three-step process to earn a medical license.
 All three steps are typically completed during medical school and involve rigorous multi-day examinations sponsored by the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME).

 Physicians who complete a fellowship in forensic pathology are eligible to apply for board certification in forensic pathology through the American Board of Pathology (ABP).
 Having board certification may be required for some medicolegal examiner positions and can lead to expanded career options and higher salaries.